adobe/aepsdk-edge-ios/README.md

-# Adobe Experience Platform Mobile Extension
+# Adobe Experience Edge Mobile Extension

 ## BETA

-AEPExperiencePlatform is currently in beta.
+AEPEdge is currently in beta.
 Use of this code is by invitation only and not otherwise supported by Adobe.
 Please contact your Adobe Customer Success Manager to learn more.

 By using the Beta, you hereby acknowledge that the Beta is provided "as is" without warranty of any kind.
 Adobe shall have no obligation to maintain, correct, update, change, modify or otherwise support the Beta.
 You are advised to use caution and not to rely in any way on the correct functioning or performance of such Beta and/or accompanying materials.